dilshadominic5/Data-Science-Work-Practices/README.md

 	The corresponding code to reproduce the result csv file should be included as well.

-# Web Svraping Tool in Python
+# Web Scraping Tool in Python
 ftvp.py

 # Web Scraping using Scrapy